Frequently asked questions about health insurance

-So New Jersey residents no longer use HealthCare.gov.
-Instead, they enroll through GetCoveredNJ.
-With its new flexibility to set a different enrollment deadline, the state opted to double the length of the open enrollment period for 2021 coverage, and has extended its COVID/American Rescue Plan enrollment period through the end of 2021 (in states that use HealthCare.gov, it runs through August 15).
+With its new flexibility to set a different enrollment deadline once it no longer relied on HealthCare.gov, New Jersey opted to double the length of the open enrollment period for 2021 coverage, and extended its COVID/American Rescue Plan enrollment period through the end of 2021 (in states that use HealthCare.gov, it ended August 15, 2021).

-Open enrollment for 2022 health coverage in New Jersey runs from November 1, 2021 through January 31, 2022.
+Open enrollment for individual/family health coverage in New Jersey runs from November 1 through January 31.
 This is a couple weeks longer than the open enrollment period in most states; New Jersey has the ability to extend open enrollment because the state runs its own exchange.